In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Soften the rice cakes and mushrooms

-Add the shiitake mushrooms to the pot of boiling water and cook, stirring occasionally, until softened, 3 to 5 minutes.
-Meanwhile, prepare the protein and vegetables.
+Add the shiitake mushrooms to the pot of boiling water, cover, and cook, stirring occasionally, until softened, 3 to 5 minutes.
+While the rice cakes and mushrooms are softening, prepare your protein and vegetables.

 Prep your protein